Can your aim keep up with 480Hz? Let’s find the screen that makes every split-second count.

 Why QD‑OLED changes the conversation

-Quantum‑dot OLED mixes the deep blacks of OLED with a widened color volume, so HDR and SDR both feel more vivid without oversaturation.
-At very high refresh rates the panel’s fast pixel response eliminates many forms of ghosting you’d expect on LCDs, which keeps fast camera movements readable and crisp.
+Quantum‑dot QD-OLED panels mix the deep blacks of OLED with a widened color volume, so HDR and SDR both feel more vivid without oversaturation.
+At very high refresh rates the panel’s fast pixel response eliminates many forms of display ghosting you’d expect on LCDs, which keeps fast camera movements readable and crisp.

 Limitations and context